-The son of a United Methodist minister, Dr. Mathison graduated from Opelika High School and Young Harris Junior College.
-He holds a bachelor’s degree from Huntingdon College, a bachelor of divinity degree from Candler School of Theology, a master’s degree from Princeton University, and the Doctor of Ministry Degree from Candler School of Theology.
+The son of a United Methodist minister, John Ed graduated from Opelika High School and Young Harris Junior College.
+He holds a Bachelor’s degree from Huntingdon College, a bachelor of divinity degree from Candler School of Theology, a Master’s degree from Princeton Seminary, and the Doctor of Ministry Degree from Candler School of Theology.
 He also has honorary doctorate degrees from Asbury Seminary, Huntingdon College and Birmingham Southern College.

-An outstanding college athlete, Dr. Mathison was an All-State Basketball Player for three years in high school and was captain and leading scorer for Huntingdon College.
-He was consistently ranked number one in his age division in tennis in Alabama and has been ranked number three in the South.
-He has won seven state racquetball championships.
+John Ed was an All-State basketball player for 3 years in high school and a leading scorer at Young Harris Junior College and Huntingdon College.
+He was consistently ranked #1 in his age division in tennis in Alabama and #3 in the South.
+In 2014 he was inducted into the Alabama Tennis Hall of Fame.
+He has won 7 state racquetball championships.

-In 1994, Dr. Mathison was selected as the National Clergyman of the Year by The Religious Heritage of America, joining the ranks of such nationally known figures as Billy Graham who have received the honor.
+In 1994, John Ed was selected as the National Clergyman of the Year by The Religious Heritage of America, joining the ranks of such nationally known figures as Billy Graham to receive the honor.
 He was selected as “Man of the Year” in Montgomery for 1978 and Citizen of the Year in 2006.

 He and his wife, Lynn, have three daughters, Vicki, Lauren, and Clay, and one son, Si.
 They are also the proud grandparents of eight grandsons, Eddie, Robert, John, David, Will, Thomas, Mat, John Thomas and two granddaughters, Catherine and Margaret Healey.